parteincerta/dotfiles/notes/macos-maintenance.md

 - Update Homebrew applications
   - Quit all apps.
   - Disable known app's host rules: `bash shared/scripts/install-hosts.sh --no-block-known-app-domains`.
+    - Attention: If running the above command inside a VM where the DNS is provided by the host, run it first in the host.
   - Update Homebrew itself and the list of formulae: `brew update`.
   - Update all installed formulae and casks: `brew upgrade --greedy`.
   - Formulae w/ special upgrade instructions: